 There are many different wagering options when it comes to betting on the dogs, and our guide on how to bet on greyhounds will focus on some of the most popular methods as well as highlighting the best online bookmakers.

-In the UK, the pinnacle of the sport is the Greyhound Derby, which is held on an annual basis.
-This contest typically takes place at the beginning of June, with several warm-up heats taking place throughout April and May.
+In the UK, the pinnacle of the sport of greyhound racing is the Greyhound Derby.
+This is held on an annual basis, and typically takes place at the beginning of June.
+Several warm-up heats take place throughout April and May.

-The winner of the race will receive £100,000 in prize money, and it is the most-watched and biggest wagering event on the greyhound racing calendar.
+The winner of the race will receive £100,000 in prize money.
+It is the most-watched and biggest wagering event on the greyhound racing calendar.

 Other top-class UK events include the Steel City Cup and the East Anglian Cup.
 Those who know how to bet on greyhounds in the UK will tend to prioritize these key events; however, there are also hundreds of graded events taking place daily.

-Tracks such as Romford, Henlow and Hove host regular meetings throughout the year, and this could potentially provide plenty of opportunities for those who want to learn how to bet on greyhounds to hone their skills and practice their craft.
+Tracks such as Romford, Henlow and Hove host regular meetings throughout the year.
+This could potentially provide plenty of opportunities for those who want to learn how to bet on greyhounds to hone their skills and practice their craft.

-Australia also hosts many prestigious events, including the Association Cup and the Melbourne Cup, with the latter currently offering a prize purse of A$350,000.
+Australia also hosts many prestigious events, including the Association Cup and the Melbourne Cup.
+The latter currently offers a prize purse of A$350,000.
 In the US, the Iowa Breeders Classic is the most-watched race of the year with prize money of $145,000 awarded to the winner.

-The "Win" bet is the simplest way of wagering on the sport, and if you are still getting to grips with how to bet on dogs, this is the easiest and most accessible way to get started.
+The "Win" bet is the simplest way of wagering on the sport.
+If you are still getting to grips with how to bet on dogs, this is the easiest and most accessible way to get started.

 A "Win" bet will require your chosen dog to be first past the post and beat each of its rivals.
 In the US and Australia, standard races will consist of eight dogs, whereas UK events have just six runners.
 Although a reduced field would suggest that it is easier to find the winner, standard UK graded racing can be far more unpredictable than its US equivalent.

 It is also possible for the race to end in a "dead heat."
-This occurs when two greyhounds pass the winning line at exactly the same time, and the judge will deem that the pair cannot be separated.
+This occurs when two greyhounds pass the winning line at exactly the same time.
+In that scenario, the judge will deem that the pair cannot be separated.

 Although this event happens infrequently, online betting sites tend to pay-out on both dogs when a dead heat is officially declared.